 OSU president Gordon Gee might just agree.
-The resume of Oregon State

-I admit it.
-A couple of weeks ago, I athletic director Dutch Baughman in teven know who Andy Geiger was. seemed impressive enough and he had it everything I've heard about him the strong Ohio State ties for which many long.
-It seemed that he leading candidate for the job before quickly dropping out of the picture.
+The resume of Oregon State athletic director Dutch Baughman seemed impressive enough and he had the strong Ohio State ties for which many long.
+It seemed that he was a leading candidate for the job before quickly dropping out of the picture.
 The rumor persists that Baughman fell into disfavor when he acknowledged that he has been influenced by outgoing OSU athletic director Jim Jones.

-How well Geiger does in his new job remains to be seen.
-But the process that led to his selection seems indicative of the type of problems he will have to con-tend with at Ohio State.
+How well Geiger does in his new job emains to be seen.
+But the process that led to his selection seems indicative of the type of problems he will have to contend with at Ohio State.

 It first appeared that former OSU great Rex Kern was the choice to replace Jones.
 The selection process was to be just a formality.
 Then Kern seemed to sour on the job or the powers that be soured on Kern - or both.
-Don't put too much stock in the stories about money or the former quarterback's health being the deciding issues. plan and the selection process appeared to be in turmoil.
-And all along, there was the question of what to do about Archie Griffin, who seemed to become a less and less likely choice as the weeks went on.
+Don't put too much stock in the stories about money or the former quarterback's health being the deciding issues.

+After Kern was out of the picture, it seemed like Ohio State had no backup plan and the selection process appeared to be in turmoil.
+And all along, there was the question of what to do about Archie Griffin, who seemed to become a less and less likely choice as the weeks